Historical Markers in Chittenden County, Vermont

 Chittenden County Timeline

-This timeline provides a concise overview of the key events in the history of Chittenden County, Vermont.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Chittenden County, Vermont.

 - 1763: Chittenden County is chartered by colonial governor Benning Wentworth and named after Thomas Chittenden, the first Governor of Vermont.